jeanguybillard/angunasuktuq-saas-client/README.md

 # angunasuktuq-saas-client

+This library made by Hacking Experts Community detects servers responsible for the DDOS Attacks.
+It works by uploading sample data to Angunasuktuq-Server where complexe calculation and analysis is performed; the result will be a list of potentials culporate ip addresses, that should be blacklisted.

 # mission

-Angunasuktuq Client for Hunting Hackers by finding their fingerprints in Logs.
+Corporation recognize that DDoS attacks can be costly.
+Angunasuktuq-Client library Hunts Hackers by finding their fingerprints in your server access logs.

-This client detects servers responsible for the DDOS.
-Also you will be able to identify anomalies in your sales transactions and find ip addresses responsible for DDoS attacks.

 # installation